 Plot Summary

-Shiori Hayasaka, a wealthy CEO who grew up poor, recounts a middle school trauma: a sleepover at the palatial Tokyo mansion of her classmate Mitsuko Hikura, the daughter of the Hikura Homes president.
-Grand dual staircases, a massive locked bookcase in Mitsuko’s room, and a grandmother occupying a central windowless room.
+Shiori Hayasaka is a wealthy CEO who grew up poor, and she recounts a middle school trauma.
+She went to a sleepover at the palatial Tokyo mansion of her classmate Mitsuko Hikura.
+Mitsuko is the daughter of the Hikura Homes president.
+The house had grand dual staircases and a massive locked bookcase in Mitsuko's room.
+A grandmother occupied a central windowless room.
 The grandmother was beautiful, but she moved stiffly and hid her body under long skirts and white gloves.

 That night, while Shiori was present in the house, she heard the grandmother tumble down the stairs to her death.